Is Having No Motivation To Do Anything A Sign Of A Mental Health Condition?

 Medically reviewed by Melissa Guarnaccia, LCSW

 Do you ever feel too exhausted to complete daily tasks or struggle with feeling no motivation to care for yourself, get out of bed, or start your day?
-In these cases, a lack of motivation may be caused by an underlying mental health concern.
+In these cases, no motivation may be caused by an underlying mental health concern.
 If you're worried you might be living with depression, you're not alone.

 Over 280 million people worldwide live with depression, and it is a highly treatable illness.
-However, a lack of motivation can sometimes not be related to depression but may indicate other mental health issues.
+However, no motivation can sometimes not be related to depression but may indicate other mental health issues.
 Understanding the common causes of this symptom can help you decide on a plan to move forward.

 If you're not feeling motivated, know that you’re not alone.
 Most people may find themselves not feeling motivated from time to time and may also struggle to find a sense of purpose in their lives.
 Motivation levels fluctuate and may coincide with other factors, such as low interest in completing a certain task at work or trying to avoid feelings and discomfort, for example.